 they need to surface quality news.

-Our tech partners, who are investigating ways to use the Trust Indicators to surface and display
+Our external tech partners are using the Trust Indicators to surface and display

-quality journalism, include Google, Facebook, Bing and Twitter.
+quality journalism.
+They include Google, Facebook and Bing.

 These sites are the first to display